 The Duke Lemur Center is celebrating 50 years of trail-blazing lemur research and conservation.
 See all the events that built the Duke Lemur Center!
 50th timeline

-The Duke Lemur Center through its living laboratory advances science, scholarship, and biological conservation through interdisciplinary research on lemurs.
-By engaging scientists, students and the public in new discoveries and global awareness, the Center promotes a deeper appreciation of biodiversity and an understanding of the power of scientific discovery.
+The Duke Lemur Center through its living laboratory advances science, scholarship, and biological conservation through non-invasive interdisciplinary research on lemurs.
+By engaging scientists, students, and the public in new discoveries and global awareness, the Center promotes a deeper appreciation of biodiversity and an understanding of the power of scientific discovery.